Bruce Springsteen Born in the U.S.A.

 Reagan was not alone in making a claim, either, the Democratic Party nominee Walter Mondale equally hopeful of being em-Bossed.
 “Bruce Springsteen may have been born to run but he wasn’t born yesterday,” quipped Mondale of the Gipper’s brazen co-option, claiming that he had secured the singer’s endorsement—which he hadn’t!

-Nowadays, Springsteen is recognized as a liberal figure on the cultural landscape, one likely to support most Democratic Party candidates openly.
+Nowadays, Springsteen is recognized as a liberal figure on the cultural landscape and is likely to support most Democratic Party candidates openly.
 Such was not the case in 1984, though, when many saw his image, identity, and working-class American pride as evidence of him being more right of center.
-Will claims not to know the singer’s politics in his “Bruce Springsteen’s U.S.A.” piece for The Washington Times, but his praise revolves around familiar right-wing virtues: effort, hard work, and creating a good product.
+Will claims not to know the singer’s politics in his “Bruce Springsteen’s U.S.A.” piece for The Washington Post, but his praise revolves around familiar right-wing virtues: effort, hard work, and creating a good product.
 Even though he sings about hard times, Will observes with awe, “flags get waved at his concerts” and “problems always seem punctuated by a grand, cheerful affirmation: ‘Born in the U.S.A.’!”.

 No wonder the commentator alerted his presidential buddy to how user-friendly the Boss could be.
 With few specific solutions but lots of patriotic vibes, Springsteen tapped into the same populist appeals as Reagan.
 Interviewed close to the election, Springsteen appeared to admit as much, speaking admiringly to Rolling Stone’s Kurt Loder about the traits in Reagan that many saw in himself.
 The president evokes “nostalgia for [a] mythic America” by creating “an image that people want to believe in,” he explains.